15 Infinite horizon MDPs

 Note: Throughout this section, we assume that \(\ALPHABET S\) and \(\ALPHABET A\) are finite and \(|\ALPHABET S|= n\) and \(|\ALPHABET A| = m\).

-The main result for infinite horizon MDPs is that there is there is no loss of optimality in restricting attention to time-homogenous deterministic Markov policies.
-In other words, for any time-varaying, possible history dependent and randomized policy, there is a time-homogeneous deterministic Markov policy that performs as well.
+The main result for infinite horizon MDPs is that there is no loss of optimality in restricting attention to time-homogeneous deterministic Markov policies.
+In other words, for any time-varying, possible history dependent and randomized policy, there is a time-homogeneous deterministic Markov policy that performs as well.

 For finite horizon models, we have already established that there is no loss of optimality in restricting attention to deterministic Markov policies.
 So, the only new bit here is that for infinite horizon discounted cost models, we can restrict attention to time-homogeneous policies as well.